Data Centers in Pekanbaru

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is limited within Pekanbaru.
-Most traffic exchange occurs through private peering arrangements within data centers or is routed through the Indonesia Internet Exchange (IIX) in Jakarta to achieve efficient local traffic paths.
+Internet Exchange Points (IXPs): Public peering is limited within Pekanbaru itself.
+Most network traffic is exchanged through private peering arrangements or routed through the Indonesia Internet Exchange (IIX) in Jakarta to achieve efficient traffic flow nationally.

 Power Analysis